Salaah01/bidnamic-python-challenge/web/data_cleaners/README.md

     class DataCleaner:
         pass
 ```
 This does not seem to do a lot.
-However, using cleaning strategies require this as this is where each strategy looks for some settings relating to that specific strategy.
+However, using cleaning strategies requires this.
+The `DataCleaner` class is where each strategy looks for some settings relating to that specific strategy.

 Running this again will return another error: